 Point Total

 Major Subdivision Base Points 15

 Bonus Point Item

 Conservation of Natural Habitat 3

 Construct a Fountain or other stormwater amenity within the SCM 4

 Implement Recommendations of the Affordable Knightdale Plan 10

 Exclusive Use of Native Landscape Species 5

-Construction or Preservation of Gateway Landscaping or Structure 5

 Outdoor Display of Public Art 8

 Enhanced Roadside Landscaping (Street "H") 2

 Outdoor Deck - More than 3,000 Square Feet 3

 IPEMA Certified Playground Equipment 4

-Total Water Allocation Policy Points 59 pts.
+Total Water Allocation Policy Points 54 pts.

 In order to receive the three points for the conservation of natural habitat, Staff recommend that the Applicant amenitize these areas in a way that embraces their natural beauty and importance.
 An open deck or observation deck is proposed along the greenway trail on the north side of the existing pond; however, Staff recommend the Master Plan is revised to include informal access points (natural path/non-paved) so this area can be celebrated.
+The Applicant proposes mulched trailheads at the observation deck to provide access to the natural area.
+Staff recommend the Applicant continue to work with Staff to ensure the spirit and intent of this bonus point category is upheld.

 To receive the ten points for implementing recommendations of the Affordable Knightdale Plan, Staff recommend that the Applicant update the PUD Document to specifically address how this proposed development furthers the goals of that Plan.
 Once provided, Staff will evaluate the merits of the request and make a determination on whether points can be awarded or not.
+The Applicant updated their PUD Document (Pages 6 & 7) to include additional narrative on how their proposal aligns with and furthers the goals of Affordable Knightdale.